 What we do

-One of our key aims is to enable Quakers and those in sympathy with our values to engage themselves in the political process at European level.
+In addition, we also seek to enable Quakers and those in sympathy with our values to engage themselves in the political process at European level.
 To achieve this:

-- We accept invitations to attend other Quaker events, with two aims: to speak and facilitate workshops on our own work; and to hear the views of Quakers about European political developments.
+- – We accept invitations to attend other Quaker events, with two aims: to speak and facilitate workshops on our own work, and to hear the views of Quakers about European political developments.

 We cooperate with other non-governmental and faith organisations which share some of our ideals, so that we can help each other in our efforts to bring about change.
 Our main partner networks are: